What is Gap Insurance? Do I Need it?

-It’s a good idea to always get several quotes from insurance companies that offer some form of gap insurance.
+If you’re looking for where to add gap insurance, a good place to start is Jerry.
 Fortunately, Jerry can help you find cheap car insurance and save you the trouble of having to search for coverage yourself.

 Haven’t shopped for insurance in the last six months?
 There might be hundreds $$$ in savings waiting for you.